MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/diagnostics.md

 Returns the results of a calculation for an estimated cluster capacity for each resource.

-`scope` controls if the capacities shown are based on the [workload group](workload-groups.md) the command was classified to, or the cluster's total capacity.
+`scope` controls the basis on which the capacities are shown.
+The capacity can be based on the [workload group](workload-groups.md) the command was classified to, or the cluster's total capacity.
 If unspecified, the default scope is `workloadgroup`.

 **Results**